 - Sea kayaking and snorkelling are, of course, very popular in Samui.
 Most dive shops arrange day trips to Koh Tao for dives (and snorkellers can tag along for a reduced fee) but families will probably be happy staying closer to Samui.

-Hotels on Koh Samui for Families
+Koh Samui Hotels for Families

 Chaweng and Lamai both feature a long string of hotels that differ little from each other (within each price range).
 I’ve listed 3 hotels here outside of these 2 popular centers.

 - World Resort, Bophut — A very friendly mid-range hotel right on the beach, with a nice pool and fantastic buffet breakfasts (included with the room).
-Good online deals and discounts can often be found through their website.

 Getting To Koh Samui by Airplane